-I was told salmon was good for me, now I hear that it could come with some health risk.
+I was told salmon was good for me, now I hear that it could come with some health risks.
 As if that was not enough, I learned there are different kinds of salmon – wild and farmed salmon.
 I started to wonder if it made a difference if I ate wild or farmed salmon.
-So then I learned there are different classifications inside of wild salmon.
+So then on top of that, I learned there are different classifications inside of wild salmon.

 Ay Yai Yai; I just wanted to eat salmon.